gosukiwi/ficlovers-legacy/README.md

     $ ruby -v #2.1+
     $ rails -v #4.1+
+    $ bundle install
     $ bundle exec guard # watch and run tests

+The Gemfile includes `byebug` as a debugger also, so don't forget to use it if you are stuck.

 ## Trello
 For a to-do, doing, done list, see